Big Tech stocks surge ahead of earnings tsunami

 GRAPHIC-Big Tech's soaring market valuehttps://tmsnrt.rs/3myACjv

-(Reporting by Noel Randewich, additional reporting in New York by April Joyner; Editing by Lisa Shumaker)
+(Reporting by Noel Randewich, additional reporting in New York by April Joyner; Editing by Lisa Shumaker and David Gregorio)

 ((noel.randewich@tr.com; (415) 677 2542, Twitter: @randewich;))